enimiste/x-ray-crawler/README.md

 - Download the repository into a subdirectory of your project.
 - In your app.js require the crawler as "var crawler = require('path/to/crawler.js');"

+NB : This package is contains the underscorejs library.

 ## Usage :
 To crawle a web site as you follow these steps :
 1. Create a config.js file from the config.exemple.js